Edith González: 1982–1989: Transition to adult roles

-In 1982, González had her first leading role in the telenovela Bianca Vidaland the same year she also appeared on the telenovela Chispita.
-The next year in 1983, she participated on the telenovela La fiera.
-In 1984, she appeared on the film Adiós Lagunilla, adiós and had another leading role in the telenovela Sí, mi amor.
-In 1986, she appeared on the anthology series La hora marcada as well as appearing on the telenovelas Monte Calvario, in which she had the leading role and Lista negra.
-In 1987 she made an appearance as herself on the program Papá soltero and had her first villain role on the telenovela Rosa salvaje, she participated in this project until episode 48 and at the time several versions for her exit were woven.
-It was said that she had been fired, but in the words of González herself, she actually resigned because of the alleged mistreatment she received from the production of the series.
+In 1982, González had her first leading role in the telenovela Bianca Vidaland the same year she also appeared in the telenovela Chispita.
+The next year in 1983, she participated in the telenovela La fiera.
+In 1984, she appeared in the film Adiós Lagunilla, adiós and had another leading role in the telenovela Sí, mi amor.
+In 1986, she appeared in the anthology series La hora marcada as well as appearing in the telenovelas Monte Calvario, in which she had the leading role and Lista negra.